withastro/astro/.github/PULL_REQUEST_TEMPLATE.md

 - What does this change?
 - Be short and concise.
 Bullet points can help!
-- Before/after screenshots can be helpful as well.
+- Before/after screenshots can help as well.
+- Don't forget a changeset! `pnpm exec changeset`

 ## Testing